Full Loop of Galápagos

 The Angelito is a lovely budget-class Galápagos cruise yacht that has been family-owned and operated since her launch in 1992.
 She's been lovingly cared for, and the dedication of her owners is visible in everything she does.
 This is a budget-class cruise with first-class passion from the operator.

 Angelito isn't just a business, she's part of a family - and that shows.
-From her beautifully clean exterior to the stunning waxed wood interior fittings to the quality of service - everyone on board is obviously proud of the yacht.
-Every trip has at least one member of the family on board to e … Read more about Angelito
+From her beautifully clean exterior to the stunning waxed wood interior fittings to the quality of s … Read more about Angelito

 Transfers to and from ship